chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. end_tag

-**Reboot a node at the end of a chef-client run**
+**Reboot a node at the end of a Chef Infra Client run**

 .. tag resource_service_reboot_request

 ..
-To reboot a node at the end of the chef-client run:
+To reboot a node at the end of the Chef Infra Client run:

 .. code-block:: ruby